Introduction to Celeriac Soup

 - Salt and pepper to taste

-- Fresh herbs for garnish (such as parsley or chives)
+- Fresh herbs for garnish (like parsley or chives)

 Directions

-- Add the minced garlic and cook for an additional 1-2 minutes until fragrant.
+- Add garlic and cook another 1–2 minutes till you smell it.

 Common Mistakes to Avoid When Making Celeriac Soup